bfosso/SDATA_bio_Desc/README.md

         * [Scaffolds taxonomic classification](#scaffolds-taxonomic-classification)
 -------------
 ## Rationale
 This repository provides all the bioinformatics tools and workflows used to analyse the data in [Passaro et al 2019](https://www.nature.com/articles/s41598-019-56240-1).
-The aim of the study was to perform  investigation of tumors samples by metagenomics analyses in order to identify putative oncoviruses in immunosuppressed patients.
+The aim of the study was to perform investigation of tumors samples by metagenomics analyses, in order to identify putative oncoviruses in immunosuppressed patients.
 Consistently with the major findings of several recent papers no novel human tumorigenic viruses could be identified.
 The 13 biological samples used in this study were tumors ablated for therapeutic purposes from 12 patients (*Table 1*).
 DNA or RNA were extracted and, according to their quality, sequenced by using the **Illumina NestSeq 500** platform and a **Paired-Ends (PE)** layout.
-Only for patients T7 we were able to obtain both high quality DNA and RNA.
+Only for patients **T7** we were able to obtain both high quality DNA and RNA.
 The raw data are available in the *SRA* repository under the [**Bioproject PRJNA544407**](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA544407).

 *Table 1: Sample metadata and SRA data references.*